Aliases for RNASEH2A Gene

 GeneCards Summary for RNASEH2A Gene

 RNASEH2A (Ribonuclease H2 Subunit A) is a Protein Coding gene.
 Diseases associated with RNASEH2A include Aicardi-Goutieres Syndrome 4 and Aicardi-Goutieres Syndrome.
 Among its related pathways are Telomere C-strand (Lagging Strand) Synthesis.
-GO annotations related to this gene include nucleic acid binding and ribonuclease activity.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and ribonuclease activity.

 UniProtKB/Swiss-Prot Summary for RNASEH2A Gene